Comparatives and Superlatives ESL Games, Activities and Worksheets

 ESL Comparatives and Superlatives Worksheet - Grammar Exercises: Table Completion, Gap-fill, Writing Questions and Answers - Speaking Activity: Freer Practice - Pair Work - Pre-intermediate (A2) - 25 minutes

-This productive comparatives and superlatives worksheet helps students to learn and practice comparative and superlative adjectives and sentence structure.
+This productive comparatives and superlatives worksheet helps students learn and practice comparative and superlative adjectives and sentence structure.
 Students begin by reading information about how comparative and superlative adjectives are formed.
 Students then test their knowledge of irregular comparative and superlative adjectives.
 Students then write the comparative and superlative forms of adjectives using the information about how they are formed.
 Next, students complete questions and answers with the comparative or superlative forms of the adjectives in brackets and their own answers.
 Students then go on to create one comparative and one superlative conversation question of their own and answer them.
 When the students have finished, they ask and answer the questions from the last two exercises with a partner.
 Finally, students say which things they prefer from two choices, explaining their answers using comparatives.

 Comparatives and Superlatives Practice Preview